niclabs/docker/embeddable/README.md

 This docker image provides a ready to use development environment for building and testing embedded applications.
 The image can also be used to run Continuous Integration tests in Travis, making it easy to reproduce the testing environment locally.
 The image is based on the [Contiki NG docker container](https://github.com/contiki-ng/contiki-ng/wiki/Docker), as are these instructions.

-Two images are configured in this repository.
+Four images are configured in this repository.

+A _base_ image configures user management for child images.
+It extends from [i326/ubuntu](https://hub.docker.com/r/i386/ubuntu) and installs sudo, and entry scripts.

 A _minimal_ image allows to build code for linux devices and is well suited for usage inside continuous integration environments, and includes the following

 * Gcc and libc
 * make